ashwin3005/Password/README.md

 # Password generator

-### Generate random passwords that are easy to remember .
+## Generates random passwords that are easy to remember.

+If you like this project feel free to star it.